FCA's CCI regime

 11. When will the regime be finalised?

 The FCA has confirmed that the new rules will take effect either when the Policy Statement is published (expected H2 2025) or shortly after.
-Although firms will be able to apply the rules as soon as they are able, a 12-to-18 month transitional period will apply.
-During the transitional period, existing PRIIPs KIDs and UCITS KIIDs or equivalent disclosures produced and communicated in line with current obligations will be considered compliant.
-Investment companies currently subject to an exemption from the requirement to produce a PRIIPs KID will have 12 months in order to comply with the new rules.
+Although firms will be able to apply the rules as soon as they are able, the FCA proposed in its first consultation a 12 to 18 month transitional period (Transition Period).
+The shorter 12 month period was intended to apply to investment companies currently subject to an exemption from the requirement to produce a PRIIPs KID (such as listed investment trusts).
+However, the FCA commented in its second consultation paper that it anticipates adjusting the timelines so that the regime comes into force for all firms at the same time.
+During the Transition Period, existing PRIIPs KIDs and UCITS KIIDs or equivalent disclosures produced and communicated in line with current obligations will be considered compliant.

 12. Are there any exclusions for certain types of retail investors?

 The regime applies to all offers of CCIs to investors which meet the definition of a ‘retail client’.
 This means that offers to investors categorised as high net worth investors or sophisticated investors will only be excluded from the regime if these investors are capable of being opted up to elective professional client status.
-A point of difference under the new regime compared to PRIIPs is that the less stringent non-MiFID opt up criteria under COBS 3.5.3R will apply.
+A point of difference under the new regime compared to PRIIPs is that the less stringent non-MiFID opt up criteria under COBS 3.5.3R will apply where MiFID services are not provided.
 This may enable private equity funds offering co-investment opportunities to certain investors and which currently produce a PRIIPs KID to avoid the requirements of the CCI regime (assuming investors meet the non-MiFID opt up criteria).

 13. How should firms prepare for implementation?